frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

 When receiving data, address 10 will have the message type we are receiving, or 0 if nothing has been received.

-## Starting a new DSM Forward programming Connection
+## Starting a new DSM Forward programming Connection with the MultiModule

 - Write 0x00 at address 3
 - Write 0x00 at address 10